 Trivium’s accreditation comes from the Texas Education Agency (TEA) just like traditional public schools.
 TEA Commissioner Williams awarded Trivium Academy the charter and the Texas State Board of Education approved his recommendation after a long and arduous process!

 Does Trivium offer sports?

 Yes, the full size gym, football field, and outdoor spaces will allow us to offer extracurricular activities based on the demand of our students.
-Trivium has joined the Texas Charter School Athletic and Academic League for the 2017-18 school year, and our 6th and 7th grade students will have the opportunity to participate in school sports
+Trivium has joined the Texas Charter School Athletic and Academic League for the 2017-18 school year, and our 6th and 7th grade students will have the opportunity to participate in flag football, volleyball, basketball, and soccer.

 What programs are offered for special populations?

 Trivium offers programs to meet the needs of our student population.
 As an open-enrollment charter, if a child with a special need enrolls, Trivium will meet the needs of that child.
 That includes, but is not limited to: Special Education, English as a Second Language, Gifted and Talented, Dyslexia, and Speech.

 Is Trivium sponsored by an out of state corporation?

 No, Trivium is locally run and sponsored by the non-profit group, Portico Education Foundation.
 There is no out of state affiliation for Trivium Academy.

 What curriculum is offered at Trivium Academy?